himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/aaae1t3s8.png)

-1. Verify that the **Added Role assignment** notification appears, confirming the role has been successfully assigned
+1. Verify that the **Added Role assignment** notification appears, confirming the role has been successfully assigned.

      ![](./media/aaae1t3s9.png)

 ### Task 4: Test the Agent Prompt